Sep 18, 2022 - minute readminutes read

 ● Plaque

-Whereas a healthy oral microbiome is the norm, this is a very delicate balance, and when the harmful bacteria are allowed to flourish instead, that’s when health problems begin to manifest.
+When harmful bacteria are allowed to flourish, that’s when health problems begin to manifest.
 Oral health problems can be an early indicator of greater health issues, like cardiovascular disease and diabetes.

 Inside the matrix